 Many have become fascinated with the surprising health benefits “Keto” or ketogenic diets can offer.
+Beyond helping you lose weight, keto offers many mental and physical benefits.
 Yet, despite the proven successes of keto, really understanding how to start a keto diet –– or how to get into ketosis –– often remains a mystery to those who want to explore the keto lifestyle.
 In this article we’ll detail a keto guide for beginners so you can prepare to begin your full keto journey.

 Getting Started with Keto: Do Your Research

-The potential success of a keto diet on your overall health has made starting a keto diet attractive to many.
+The potential success of a low carb, high fat diet on your overall health has made starting a keto diet attractive to many.
 However, most people simply don't know where to begin.
 If you look online, you'll find many documents described as a beginner's guide to keto, but all too often these resources are not actually that helpful –– especially if you don't understand the process of ketosis or how to keep yourself healthy as you get started on keto.

 Consequently, the best way to learn how to start a keto diet is to do your research at every step.
 This will help you understand what you need to do before beginning keto and what you’ll need to do to maintain your results after achieving ketosis.